SumanaE/CAB-PROJECT-01-2/README.md

-# TCNJ Vehicle Fleet
+## TCNJ Fleet Vehicle Management

-The goal of our model is to give our users a simple and easy way to view the impact of TCNJ's vehicle fleet on the environment.
-It will also provide administrators with a straightforward way to view the impact of each individual change on the fleet itself.
+## Objective of the Project
+The objective of our model is to build a user-friendly interface that gives the user control to execute commands that bring up a vehicle of his own wishes that would then provide the user with information regarding the vehicle's cost and emission data.
+This model would allow administrators to have complete control of the different vehicles and could compare on the database.
+For example, the user could request to compare the cost and emission data of one of TCNJ’s Ford F450’s with a Ram 1500, easily comparing the annual emissions and the effects on the environment.
+The database will be able to store thousands of vehicle information, allowing the user to find the most optimal group of vehicles to make up the fleet vehicle management at TCNJ.

 ## Table of Contents
 ** **